rybussell/TheFallenImmortals/README.md

+##Update Jan 18, 2019

+The Good News: I've officially updated the game to work with PHP 7.
+I am able to log into the system, view popups, etc.
+The Bad News: There is a LOT of work to do.
+It's ugly, many things aren't working AT all.
+The database needs some serious reconfiguring.
+As someone that was not involved with this game initially, it's a LOT of reading through code and trying to figure out what the original author was trying to do and making it work properly with the new PHP/MySQL releases.

+I don't plan to release the updates to get it working on PHP 7 yet, but if you're interested in maybe getting this game back functional, please reach out to me and let's see what we can figure out!

 #The Fallen Immortals
 You can see this site today at: http://fallen.jez-your.com/ For now......
 PHP 5.6 is slow, and I do not wish to continue supporting for it.